Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 Q5.
 If you could give someone considering learning guitar one tip or piece of advice that's helped you the most, what would it be?

 Set aside just 20 minutes each day to practice.
-It sounds manageable and those twenty minutes will soon turn into an hour + that flys by.
+It sounds manageable, and those twenty minutes will soon turn into an hour + that flies by.

 Mark B